 Techniques & Options

-A fertility assessment is not a single test — it is a carefully structured combination of investigations that together give a reliable picture of where you stand.
-Your specialist will select the most relevant tests based on your age, medical history, and the reason for your visit.
+A fertility assessment is not a single test, but a carefully structured combination of investigations that together give a reliable picture of where you stand.
+The most relevant tests are selected based on your age, medical history, and the reason for your visit.

 The assessment is typically completed over one or two clinic visits, with results discussed in a face-to-face consultation so you can ask questions and understand what comes next.